apache/arrow/site/faq.md

 In some applications, Parquet and Arrow can be used interchangeably for on-disk data serialization.
 Some things to keep in mind:

 * Parquet is intended for "archival" purposes, meaning if you write a file today, we expect that any system that says they can "read Parquet" will be able to read the file in 5 years or 7 years.
-We are not yet making this assertion about long-term stability of the Arrow format (though we might in the future)
+We are not yet making this assertion about long-term stability of the Arrow format.
 * Parquet is generally a lot more expensive to read because it must be decoded into some other data structure.
 Arrow protocol data can simply be memory-mapped.
 * Parquet files are often much smaller than Arrow-protocol-on-disk because of the data encoding schemes that Parquet uses.
-If your disk storage or network is slow, Parquet is going to be a better choice
+If your disk storage or network is slow, Parquet may be a better choice.

 ### How does Arrow relate to Flatbuffers?

+Flatbuffers is a domain-agnostic low-level building block for binary data formats.
+It cannot be used directly for data analysis tasks without a lot of manual scaffolding.
+Arrow is a data layer aimed directly at the needs of data analysis, providing elaborate data types (including extensible logical types), built-in support for "null" values (a.k.a "N/A"), and an expanding toolbox of I/O and computing facilities.

+The Arrow file format does use Flatbuffers under the hood to facilitate low-level metadata serialization.
+However, Arrow data has much richer semantics than Flatbuffers data.